 If you are interested in studying for a PhD with LSS, but do not require studentship funding, please visit our PG Research Degrees page for more details.

 PhD Studentships in the School of Languages and Social Sciences

-The School of Languages and Social Sciences (LSS) invites applications for one fully-funded and five fees-only PhD studentships from strong candidates in any of the research areas covered by the School.
-The studentships are for full-time study over three years, commencing in October 2016.
+The School of Languages and Social Sciences (LSS) invites applications for two fully-funded and one fees-only PhD studentship from strong candidates in any of the research areas covered by the School.
+The studentships are for full-time study over three years, commencing in October 2017.

 LSS is a multi-disciplinary research-focused School which brings together researchers in the areas of Languages (French, German, Spanish), Translation Studies, Politics and International Relations, Sociology and Policy, and English Language.
 Further information on the School’s research areas can be found here.